“Academics have developed a framework for typo-tolerant passwords that significantly enhances usability without compromising security.”

 Passwords are almost always made up of a combination of letters, numbers and symbols.
 The complexity comes in when you substitute or add combinations of all three to create a hard to guess (and in many cases hard to remember) password.

-In this case some advice would tell you to make it complex and therefore make it far harder to guess.
+In this case, some advice would tell you to make it complex and therefore make it far harder to guess.
 Take the password and now add a number and a symbol to it.
 We’ll use the number 5 and the dollar symbol ($).
 So “dagfcg” becomes “5dagfcg$”.
 Instantly you have a harder to guess password (for a human or computer) and it’s now 8 characters long, which is at least better than 6!
-The next technique take a different approach, and favours length over complexity.
+The next technique takes a different approach and favours length over complexity.

 The average password is often between 6-9 digits in length and (hopefully) contains a mix of letters, numbers and symbols.
 The ‘complex’ method above when in isolation and with short passwords (under 12 characters) actually proves to have limited effectiveness in keeping your accounts and computers secure.
 Due to the huge scale passwords are attacked and guess by computers these days it is important that passwords are also longer (at least 12 characters) in length.